vatnz-dev/sops/docs/terminal/atma.md

 Departures will be assigned by Auckland Controllers in accordance with the [SID Assignment guide](../aerodromes/Class-C/nzaa.md#sid-assignment).

 ATMA may climb departing aircraft as necessary to maintain separation and traffic flow up to their requested flight level.
-International aircraft shall be instructed to climb to `FL250`, if further climb is requested, they shall be handed to OCR.
+International aircraft shall be instructed to climb to `FL250`, and shall get further climb once handed to OCR.

 !!! hint "RTF for re-joining a SID"
     Where an aircraft has been taken off their assigned SID, and is required to then re-join at a later point, the following RTF must be used:

     **ATMA**: *New Zealand 677, track direct LAKES to rejoin the SID*.

-    **Note**: This RTF is not valid when track-shortening on a SID, and the standard "track direct" RTF shall be used.

 ### Prop Departures

 ATMA should note that all prop-preferential SIDs have a hold-down altitude restriction during their initial departure leg.
-Most Pilots are not aware of these limitations, therefore ATMA should be aware of the limitations, particularly on the `BROOK 3Q`, `REKIS #Q` and `STEAL #P`.
+Most Pilots are not aware of these limitations, therefore ATMA should be aware of the limitations, particularly on the  `BROOK Q`, `REKIS #Q`, `AVDAT #Q`, `DOVON #Q`, `STEAL #P` and `ELSAP #P`.
 ATMA can use a stepped climb methodology to ensure that these limitations are met.

 ### Track Shortening SIDs

 Aircraft under the jurisdiction of ATMA may be track-shortened or assigned a heading to assist with sequencing or for separation.

-If a SID is cancelled or the aircraft is given a shortcut ATMA shall note in the tag where the departing aircraft is tracking.
+**Note If a SID is cancelled or the aircraft is given a shortcut ATMA shall note in the tag where the departing aircraft is tracking.**

-ATMA shall instruct any aircraft on a radar heading to `report heading` to the next sector.
+ATMA shall instruct any aircraft on a radar heading to `Report heading` to the next sector.

-!!!!

 #### OCR